Phosphorescence: Uses

 In 1974 Becky Schroeder was given a US patent for her invention of the "Glow Sheet" which used phosphorescent lines under writing paper to help people write in low-light conditions.

 Glow in the dark material is added to the plastic blend used in injection molds to make some disc golf discs, which allow the game to be played at night.

-Often clock faces of watches are painted with phosphorencent colours.
+Often clock faces of watches are painted with phosphorescent colours.
 Therefore, they can be used in absolute dark environments for several hours after having been exposed to bright light.

-A common use of Phosphorescence is decoration.
+A common use of phosphorescence is decoration.
 Stars made of glow-in-the-dark plastic are placed on walls, ceilings, or hanging from strings make a room look like the night sky.
-Other objects like figurines, cups, posters, lamp fixtures, toys & bracelet beads may also glow.
-Using blacklights makes these things glow brightly, common at raves, bedrooms, theme parks & festivals.
+Other objects like figurines, cups, posters, lamp fixtures, toys and bracelet beads may also glow.
+Using blacklights makes these things glow brightly, common at raves, bedrooms, theme parks, and festivals.